orhun/rustypaste-cli/README.md

 -s, --server SERVER sets the address of the rustypaste server -a, --auth TOKEN    sets the authentication token
 -u, --url URL       sets the URL to shorten
--e, --expire TIME   sets the expiration time for the link
+-r, --remote URL    sets the remote URL for uploading -e, --expire TIME   sets the expiration time for the link
 ```